ideasonpurpose/ansible-playbooks/README.md

 ### User account images
 The playbooks will randomly select a user image from any png images found in `files/admin_account_images` or `files/user_account_images`.
 If no images are found, the accounts will be created using the system placeholder image.

+### The Welcome Template
+A simple `gulpfile` is included for working in the template.
+To create a custom welcome message, follow these steps:

+1. Install dependencies by running `npm install` .
+2. Copy `templates/src/welcome_sample.html.j2` to `templates/src/welcome.html.j2`
+3. Run `gulp watch`
+4. Open a web browser to [localhost:3000](http://localhost:3000) and start hacking away on the template files.

+Gulp will compile changes to `templates/src/welcome.html.j2` into **`/templates/welcome.html.j2`**.
+Ansible will use the generated template.

 ### Admin accounts
 Don't name your admin account `admin`.
 That's one of the first names automated attacks will try to connect to.